yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <h4 id="recursive-type">Recursive type</h4>

-You already encountered recursive types: lists.
+You already encountered a recursive type: lists.
 You can re-create lists, but with a more verbose syntax:

 <code class="haskell">
 data List a = Empty | Cons a (List a)
 </code>

-If you really want to use an easier syntax you can use infix name for constructors.
+If you really want to use an easier syntax you can use an infix name for constructors.

 <code class="haskell">
 infixr 5 :::